onespacemedia/styleguide/README.md

 - Use `===` instead of `==`
 - Always prefix browser globals with `window`, except `document` and `navigator`

-The one exception we've made to those rules is that unused variables are a warning during development, not an error - unused variables should not make their way into production code.
+The one exception we've made to Standard's rules is that unused variables are a warning during development, not an error - unused variables should not make their way into production code.

 Read the [complete set of rules](https://standardjs.com/rules.html) on the Standard site for more.

 ## ES6 features

-These rules apply for scripts within our frontend build system, which are transpiled to universally-browser-friendly ES5.
-In the rare cases where inline JavaScript is used in a document, you should avoid ES6 features, as they are not universally and consistently implemented in all the browsers we currently support.
+These rules apply for scripts processed by our frontend build system, which are transpiled to universally-browser-friendly ES5.
+In the rare cases where inline JavaScript is used in a document, you should avoid ES6 features, as they are not universally and consistently implemented in all the browsers we support.

 Always use `let` or `const`, never `var`.
 Always use `const` for locals which are not reassigned.